-Students may withdraw from MA/SID courses only for serious cause and with permission of the instructor and review by the Program Management.
-If permission is granted, it is the responsibility of the student to adhere to all procedures for course withdrawal and follow up with the Assistant Dean for Academic and Student Services, to ensure that the withdrawal appears on their record.
+Students may withdraw from SID courses only for serious cause and with permission of the instructor and review by the SID program management team.
+If permission is granted, it is the responsibility of the student to adhere to all procedures for course withdrawal and follow up with the Assistant Director for Student Records and Enrollment to ensure that the withdrawal appears on their record.
 The withdrawal policy for courses taken outside Brandeis University may not be similar to Brandeis; it is the responsibility of the student to find out and conform to that policy.